-2. Reducing Stress
+3. Reducing Stress

 When you are stressing about everything in your life, you increase the cortisol in your body.
 This will have a negative impact on testosterone development.

 Start with meditation and let that stress simply melt away.
 You will be amazed at how much your facial hair will improve after you work at eliminating any stress from your life.

-3. Getting Your Rest
+4. Getting Your Rest

 In order to increase testosterone in the body, your body simply needs to sleep.
 Sleeping helps the body to regenerate testosterone, especially if you are getting at least 8 hours sleep a night.

 Getting 5 hours of sleep can reduce your testosterone production by a staggering 15%, which in turn can result in those patchy areas throughout your beard that never seem to fill in.

 5. Improve Your Diet

 A vitamin-rich diet consists of eating more vegetables.
 These vegetables are packed with all the minerals and vitamins that your body needs to stay healthy.

 Some of the foods you should incorporate into your diet are eggs, nuts, and kale.
 These will increase testosterone production and give your beard that luxurious thicker appearance.

-5. Taking Supplements
+6. Taking Supplements